Home » San Diego » San Diego Zoo tickets

 Back to Top

-Santa Fe Depot train station, located in downtown San Diego on Kettner Blvd and Broadway, is closest to San Diego Zoo.
+Santa Fe Depot train station in downtown San Diego on Kettner Blvd and Broadway is closest to San Diego Zoo.
 It is 4.8 km (3 miles) away.

-To get to the Santa Fe Depot station, you can use Amtrak (Pacific Surfliner), COASTER, or San Diego Trolley’s Green Line.
+You can use Amtrak (Pacific Surfliner), COASTER, or San Diego Trolley’s Green Line to get to the Santa Fe Depot station.

 The buses take you to San Diego Zoo and Balboa Park.